 Yuma prison warden dies; facility fighting virus outbreak

 YUMA, Ariz.
-(AP) — An Arizona state prison warden has died after being hospitalized over the weekend, the state Department of Corrections said.
+(AP) — The warden of an Arizona state prison that has seen a major COVID-19 outbreak has died after being hospitalized over the weekend, the state Department of Corrections said.

 Edwin Jensen was a warden at the Arizona State Prison Complex in Yuma, which houses more than 4,400 incarcerated people near the U.S.-Mexico border.